 EDEL 597 Special Seminar in Elementary Education ★1-12 (variable) (variable, variable).

-EDEL 605 Theories and Models of Language

-★3 (fi 6) (either term, 3-0-0).
+EDEL 605 Theories and Models of Language $\bigstar 3$ (fi 6) (either term, 3-0-0).
+Provides an advanced and in-depth examination of theories and models of language acquisition and development.
+The characteristics, purposes, and limitations of language theories and models are explored through the critical study of a range of theoretical perspectives.
 Prerequisite: EDEL 505 or consent of Department.

-EDEL 690 Individual Project

-\star3 (fi 6) (variable, variable).
+EDEL 665 Qualitative Research Methods in Education ★3 (fi 6) (either term, 3-0-0).
+Provides for in-depth study of qualitative research.
+Attention is given to research design, data collection, analysis, interpretation, and reporting.
+Credit cannot be given for this course if the student has already completed EDEL 568.
+EDEL 667 Interpretive Inquiry ★3 (fi 6) (either term, 3-0-0).
+Intended to support participants in examining the topics within interpretive inquiry in depth; writing about their research approaches, and undertaking analyses and interpretations of data.
+Intended to be helpful to students wishing to undertake research that can be understood as basic or generic qualitative research or as interpretive inquiry.
+Prerequisite: EDEL 665 or equivalent.
+EDEL 690 Individual Project ★3 (fi 6) (variable, variable).
 Comprehensive problems in Curriculum and Instruction-Elementary.
 Prerequisite: consent of Department.

-EDEL 691 Individual Project

-\star6 (fi 12) (variable, variable).
+EDEL 691 Individual Project ★6 (fi 12) (variable, variable).
 Comprehensive problems in Curriculum and Instruction-Elementary.
 Prerequisite: consent of Department.

-EDEL 697 Symposium in Elementary Education

-$\star$ 6 (fi 12) (two term, 0-3s-0).
+EDEL 697 Symposium in Elementary Education ★6 (fi 12) (two term, 0-3s-0).
 Research reports by staff and students.
 Compulsory for all doctoral students.

-EDEL 900 Directed Research Project

-\star3 (fi 6) (variable, unassigned).
+EDEL 900 Directed Research Project ★3 (fi 6) (variable, unassigned).